efalbert/efalbert/README.md

 - 👋 Hi, I’m Albertson
 - 👀 I’m interested in data science, web development learning as well as app development
 - 🌱 I’m currently learning economics and a data science specialization course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything innovative, creative and fun.
 - 📫 I can be reached via email: snowbirdd707@gmail.com

 <!---